Getting your lawn ready for Christmas

 Moisture management

 Since there is only a low chance of rain between now and Christmas, managing the amount of moisture in your soil is the single biggest thing you can do to perk your lawn up.
 Through decades of looking at Adelaide soils, I can assure you that most soils don't wet evenly.
 This means that when you water your lawn, the water penetrates deeply in some areas and not at all in others.
-It's by far and away the leading cause of patchy looking lawns.
-When a warm day comes along, the areas where the water does penetrate do well and in the areas where it doesn't, the lawn drys out.
+It's by far and away the leading cause of patchy-looking lawns.
+When a warm day comes along, the areas where the water does penetrate do well and in the areas where it doesn't, the lawn dries out.

-The solution to this problem is a liquid soil wetting agent.
+The solution to this problem is a liquid soil-wetting agent.
 I'd recommend the following:

 • This weekend, grab yourself a hose-on liquid wetting agent from us or your local hardware store